CONFERENCE REGISTRATION NOW OPEN: Teaching Politics in an Era of Populism

 - How can we support students in developing knowledge, understanding and skills relating to the complex nature of politics, society and government?
 What role might different approaches to teaching such as simulations, civic engagement and other pedagogies play?

 - What are the challenges of constructing a curriculum and developing learning resources in a period of rapid and sometime dramatic political change?

 - How can we collaborate across different national and educational contexts to support critical learning in political science and international relations?
 What best practices are there for collaboration in both pedagogical research and cross-cultural classroom experiences?

 - Are there practices or pedagogies from other disciplines that can be adopted or adapted to address these issues?

-The deadline for conference submissions was November 19, 2019.
 The call for proposals is now CLOSED.